Knot surgery formulae for instanton Floer homology II: applications: Surgeries on some alternating knots

 Now for any odd $l>0$, we can take $K_+=K_l$, $K_-=K_{l-2}$, and take $K_0$ to be the same knot as the one for $K_1$ and $K_{-1}$.
 Hence we can apply Lemma \ref{lem: torsion order 1} to inductively conclude all four statements.

 In the statement of Proposition \ref{prop: k<=n+1, a_i>0}, we require that $k\leq n+1$.
-This extra assumption is because our strategy is to cancel two crossings when $a_{2n}=1$ and $a_{2n+1}=-1$.
-In particular, in the proof we need $a_{2n}=1$ through out the induction so that we have enough information to start with to understand larger $a_{2n+1}$.
+This extra assumption is due to our strategy is to cancel two crossings when $a_{2n}=1$ and $a_{2n+1}=-1$.
+In particular, in the proof we need $a_{2n}=1$ throughout the induction so that we have enough information to start with to understand larger $a_{2n+1}$.
 This means at the very beginning we need at least half of $a_{i}$ to be $1$. \epf